ava-labs/avalanche-starter-kit/src/6-erc20-to-native-bridge/_INSTRUCTIONS.md

 _Note: Native Minter Precompile Address = 0x0200000000000000000000000000000000000001_

-Sending below transaction will add our destination bridge contract as one of the enabled addresses.
+Sending below transaction will add our spoke bridge contract as one of the enabled addresses.
 ```bash
 cast send --rpc-url mysubnet --private-key $PK 0x0200000000000000000000000000000000000001 "setEnabled(address)" $NATIVE_TOKEN_SPOKE_SUBNET
 ```

-## Register Destination Bridge with Source Bridge
+## Register Spoke Bridge with Hub Bridge

-After deploying the bridge contracts, you'll need to register the destination bridge by sending a dummy message using the `registerWithHub` method.
-This message includes details which inform the source bridge about your destination blockchain and bridge settings, eg. `initialReserveImbalance`.
+After deploying the bridge contracts, you'll need to register the spoke bridge by sending a dummy message using the `registerWithHub` method.
+This message includes details which inform the hub bridge about your destination blockchain and bridge settings, eg. `initialReserveImbalance`.

 ```bash
 cast send --rpc-url mysubnet --private-key $PK $NATIVE_TOKEN_SPOKE_SUBNET "registerWithHub((address, uint256))" "(0x0000000000000000000000000000000000000000, 0)"
 ```

-### Check if Destination Bridge is Registered with the Source Bridge
+### Check if Spoke Bridge is Registered with the Hub Bridge

 _Note: This command results in "execution reverted" error.
 Needs to be fixed._